fubark/cosmic/README.md

 - UI and animation framework at the native level. (*In progress*)
 - Javascript/WASM runtime.
   - V8 bindings ([Source](https://github.com/fubark/zig-v8))
-- XScript, a new scripting language for the future. (*In progress*)
 - General purpose text editor. (*In progress*)
 - Incremental AST parser and tokenizer. ([Source](https://github.com/fubark/cosmic/tree/master/parser))
 - Bundling/distribution. (*Not started.*)